-The cofferdams would be placed during the in-water work window outlined in the Biological Opinions issued by the National Marine Fisheries Service and the U.S. Fish and Wildlife Service, shown below in Table 7.
 Removal or replacement of the municipal drainage system, including installation of a cofferdam and dewatering at the installation site, could result in fish injury, mortality, and/or stranding within the cofferdam if protected fish species are present in the immediate work area during construction activities.
-With the limited locations, short duration of work and implementation of minimization measures the impacts to federally protected species would be less than significant with mitigation.
+However, the small size of the proposed temporary cofferdam and implementation of minimization and mitigation measures will ensure that the impacts of this element of the Proposed Action to federally protected species would be less than significant with mitigation.

 Barge Traffic was analyzed in the 2016 FEIS/EIR.
-The use of barges my impact fish by scaring them out of the area, disrupting normal habits by creating shaded areas, increasing noise and putting off exhaust and other chemicals associated with boats.
-However, the work will be completed within the fish work window when it is least likely for listed species to be present in the river and will not result in impacts to listed fish species.
+Use of barges may scare fish from the area, disrupt normal habits by creating temporary shaded areas, cause stress from increased noise, and cause insignificant temporary changes to surface water chemistry from the discharge of exhaust associated with boats.
+However, the work will be completed within the fish work window shown in Table 7, when listed species are least likely to be present in the river, limiting impacts to listed fish species to a less than significant level.

-The project includes measures to avoid and minimize adverse effects, including in-water work windows, worker awareness training, and development and implementation of a fish rescue plan as well as other conservation measures discussed above and in the 2016 FEIS/EIR, the U.S.
+The project includes measures to avoid and minimize adverse effects, including in-water work windows, worker awareness training, and development and implementation of a fish rescue plan as well as other conservation measures discussed above and in the 2016 FEIS/EIR.
+Additional information about compliance with the BOs is in Sections 4.1 and 4.3 below.
+The BOs can be found on the project website: sacleveeupgrades.com.